An Introduction to CSA STAR and ISO 27001

 On the other side of the program, though, the STAR attestation deliverable does include the results of the control testing and control activities.
 So, if a customer’s concerned about what controls are in operation, an attestation deliverable would provide the details they’d like.

 Now, you understand the groundwork for the CSA STAR program, as well as its relationship to ISO 27001 certification.
 Though STAR provides options—like toppings on an ice cream sundae—ISO 27001 is the more holistic compliance framework that STAR can complement.

 Of course, we only covered the basics in this Q&A, so if you find you have more questions about CSA STAR, please feel free to reach out to our team.
 Whether you’re ready to undergo certification or an attestation or not, we’d be happy to help you address any concerns you may have about your next steps.

 About RYAN MACKIE

-Ryan Mackie is a Principal and ISO Certification Services Practice Director at Schellman & Company, LLC.
-Ryan manages SOC, PCI-DSS, ISO, HIPAA, and Cloud Security Alliance (CSA) STAR Certification and Attestation service delivery and also oversees the firm-wide methodology and execution for the ISO certification services, including ISO 27001, ISO 9001, ISO 20000, and ISO 22301 as well as CSA STAR certification services.
-He has over 18 years of experience.
-Ryan also is an active member of the CSA and site on the Open Control Framework committee which is responsible for the CSA STAR Program methodology and execution.
+Ryan Mackie is a Principal at Schellman & Company, LLC, and has been with the firm since 2005.
+Ryan supports the regional Florida market and manages SOC, PCI-DSS, ISO, HIPAA, and Cloud Security Alliance (CSA) STAR Certification and Attestation service delivery.
+He also oversees the firm-wide methodology and execution for the ISO certification services, including ISO 27001, ISO 9001, ISO 20000-1, and ISO 22301 as well as CSA STAR certification services.
+He has over 25 years of experience.
+Ryan also is an active member of the CSA and co-chairs the Open Control Framework committee which is responsible for the CSA STAR Program methodology and execution.